 But just how long is enough time to give your employees notice?
 It’s unreasonable to provide them with only a few days or a week to prepare, even if you are moving a short distance.

 While many office moves are planned as much as 6 or 12 months in advance, it’s recommended to give your staff a minimum of one month’s notice, but ideally, it should be between 3 to 6 months.

 The earlier you involve staff in the moving process, the more productive it will be.
 It will also help to maintain a positive office environment.
 Consider setting up a move committee to not only help plan and organise the move but also to help make the transition more comfortable for the rest of your staff.

 You can ask for volunteers, and make them the first point of contact for any questions or concerns other staff members have.
 The committee should also review all of the tasks which need to be completed before and leading up to the move, as well as assigning any roles to these tasks as required.

-As the move gets closer, it’s likely there will be additional tasks which get added to the list.
-It’s easy to forget things on your own, which is why having a committee to help makes sure you don’t overlook anything.
+As the move gets closer, it’s likely there will be additional tasks that get added to the list.
+It’s easy to forget things on your own, which is why having a committee to help make sure you don’t overlook anything.